Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 We use the open-source software SeisSol \cite{Gabriel_2025_SeisSol} for the fully-coupled earthquake dynamic rupture and tsunami simulations (Supporting Information, Text~S1).
-To extend the Cascadia dynamic rupture scenarios to fully-coupled earthquake–tsunami simulations, we add a 3D acoustic layer representing the ocean atop the solid Earth.
-In this water layer, we set the shear modulus to zero and use a uniform density of 1000~kg\,m$^{-3}$, which governs the modeled acoustic and oceanic Rayleigh wave propagation.
-To model gravity tsunami waves, we apply a gravity-restoring boundary condition at the sea surface \cite{Lotto_2015_HighorderFiniteDifference,Krenz_2021_FullyCoupled}.
-We define the sea surface height anomaly (ssha) as the deviation from the ocean surface at rest.
-For the Bayesian inversion framework explained in the next Section, the modeled seafloor velocities and resulting pressure time series are low-pass filtered and sampled at 1~Hz before assimilation.
+We add a 3D acoustic layer representing the ocean atop the solid Earth, with shear modulus set to zero, and use a uniform density.
+Together with the underlying elastic structure, this configuration governs the modeled seismic, acoustic, and oceanic Rayleigh wave propagation.
+To model gravity tsunami waves, we apply a gravity-restoring boundary condition at the sea surface, adopting an Eulerian description \cite{Lotto_2015_HighorderFiniteDifference,Krenz_2021_FullyCoupled,Abrahams_2023_ComparisonMethodsCoupled}.
+We define the sea surface height anomaly (ssha, Figure~\ref{fig:figure01}c) as the deviation from the ocean surface at rest.
+For the Bayesian inversion framework described in the next section, we sample the modeled seafloor normal velocities at 1~Hz (Supporting Information, Text~S1) and use these time histories as prescribed boundary inputs to the acoustic--gravity model, which then generates the synthetic ocean-bottom pressure observations used for assimilation.